Robert-Safin/typescript-nextjs-blog/src/posts/how-to-use-useEffect-hook.md

+---
+title: UseEffect hook
+slug: UseEffect-hook
+meta: If you stay up to date with niche software news, your ears may recently have twitched at the release of a new programming language V.
+---
 If you stay up to date with niche software news, your ears may recently have twitched at the release of a new programming language: V.

 New hobby-project programming languages are released all the time, you would correctly argue; what makes this one special?